 The program requires teams to be composed of one faculty member and up to two students (undergraduate and/or graduate level).
-Awards will not be made to teams with no student member(s) or to teams without a faculty member.
+Appointments will not be made to teams with no student member(s) or to teams without a faculty member.

 General Eligibility Information for All Team Members

 - Be at an eligible Minority Serving Institution (MSI) at that time of application.